Board of Directors

 Half of Lee’s working career has been in the conventions and medical meetings department of a pharmaceutical company’s sales and marketing division.
 Apart from a two-year period of living in Spain, Lee’s latter half of her career has been involved in private and public education.
 She’s been a PTA President and just recently completed a term as an elected member of her town’s School Board of Education.
 She recently was appointed to her county’s Mental Health Board where she gains great insight to the various mental health programs managed by state agencies or non-profit organizations.
 It was through her family struggles with ADHD that she pursued ADHD coach training and graduated from ADD Coach Academy in 2012.
 Since then, she has been striving to build her coaching practice.
 She enjoys contributing innovative ideas and making connections to the world.
 Tasked with creating a marketing plan, she views this plan as ACO’s call to action in championing our mission.

-“My goal as Chair of the ACO’s Marketing and Public Relations Committee is to improve the user experience with our website; to build strategic alliances that will help connect those who want to receive ADHD Coaching to the ACO and its members, and to further the ACO’s goal of promoting ADHD Coaches and Coaching worldwide.” – Lee Rozycki
+“My goal as Chair of the ACO’s Membership Committee is to improve the user experience with our website; to build strategic alliances that will help connect those who want to receive ADHD Coaching to the ACO and its members, and to further the ACO’s goal of promoting ADHD Coaches and Coaching worldwide.” – Lee Rozycki

 Find out more about Lee Rozycki at: www.adhdcoachingadv.com

 Find out more about Tereasa Jones at: www.coachedliving.com